nishant05gaurav/All-Notes/DBMS/DBMS.md

 ### `Cardinalities / Cardinality Ratio`: (`MAPPING`)

-- Expresses the number of entities to which other entity can be related (via relationnshiplates)
+- Expresses the number of entities to which other entity can be related (via a relationship)
 - NOTE:
   - In case of one-to-one.
 One entity relates to at most one entitty of other set.
 So, it may be possible that some entity do not relate to any one
 - `Cardinality Constraint`: Maximum number of relationship instances in which an entity can participate